-22. When a proposal establishes a legal obligation or a task in the public interest that requires processing of personal data involving multiple actors (e.g., a proposal requiring exchange of personal data between national public authorities an EU bodies, a provision that requires setting up a common repository at EU level, etc.), the proposal should as a rule identify the roles of the entities that will be involved in the processing.

-NB: the designation of an entity as controller, joint controller or processor should take place in the enacting terms ("operative text") of the proposal rather than in the recitals accompanying the enacting terms of the proposal.
+- 25. Ensuring clarity of the role of each actor involved in the processing of personal data is important to promote transparency of processing and the effective exercise of data subject rights.
+Moreover it is key to enable a determination of who will be responsible for what (see further section 4.2 below).
+Determining the role of controller from the outset also helps to avoid any possible problems of interpretation in assessing that role. - 26.
+The EDPS recommends assigning the role of controller already in the basic act if possible.
+The same applies for any joint controllers or processors who may be involved in the processing (where applicable). - 27.
+When a proposal establishes a legal obligation or a task in the public interest that requires processing of personal data involving multiple actors (e.g., a proposal requiring exchange of personal data between national public authorities an EU bodies, a provision that requires setting up a common repository at EU level, etc.), the proposal should as a rule identify the roles of the entities that will be involved in the processing.
+The designation of an entity as controller, joint controller or processor should take place in the enacting terms (operative text) of the proposal rather than in the recitals accompanying the enacting terms of the proposal.